admaloch-dos/ada-test/README.md

-# flourish-accessibility-widget

-<b>About this project:</b><br/>
+<b>About this Project:</b><br/>
-This is Flourish, a custom accessibility menu built for the FLorida Memory website.
-This was a collaboration between the developer who previously held my position, and myself.
-This menu was built with the intent of improving the experience for users who suffer from disabilities that impair their ability to access the content on our website.
-It consists of customizable options that allow the user control over how the content of the page is presented, and has a set of tools that allow them to access the content on the page more effectively.
-Access the menu by clicking on the ADA icon at the bottom of the screen.
-The rest of the page is a random page pulled from the Florida Memory website for the sake of testing and is not part of this project.
+Flourish is a custom accessibility menu created for the Florida Memory website.
+This collaborative effort between my predecessor and me aims to enhance the user experience for individuals facing disabilities that impede their access to our site's content.
+The menu boasts customizable options, allowing users to control how page content is presented.
+It also incorporates a suite of tools to facilitate more effective content access.
+To access the menu, simply click on the ADA icon located at the bottom of the screen.
+Note that the rest of the page, randomly selected from the Florida Memory website, is included for testing purposes and is not part of this project.

 <b>Features:</b><br/>
--- Text: Users can change font size, font family, letter spacing, word spacing and line height.<br/>
+<b>Text:</b> Users can adjust font size, font family, letter spacing, word spacing, and line height.<br/>
--- Readability: Users can magnify text and img alt tags on hover and create a mask or link around teh cursor to emphasize text<br/>
+<b>Readability:</b> Magnify text and image alt tags on hover, create a mask, or add a link around the cursor to emphasize text.<br/>
--- Navigation: Users can outline all links or add a background on hover<br/>
+<b>Navigation:</b> Outline all links or add a background on hover for improved navigation.<br/>
--- Colors: Users can manually change text, link and background colors, use accessible presets or color profiles<br/>
+<b>Colors:</b> Manually change text, link, and background colors, or utilize accessible presets and color profiles.<br/>
--- Animations: Users can remove transitions and animations<br/>
+<b>Animations:</b> Remove transitions and animations for a smoother experience.<br/>
--- Text-to-speech: Users can click on text to read it aloud with a menu for editings voice settings<br/>
+<b>Text-to-Speech:</b> Click on text to have it read aloud, with a menu for editing voice settings.<br/>
--- Translation: Full translation section powered by Google Translate, that allows users to search by language, region or script <br/>
+<b>Translation:</b> A comprehensive translation section powered by the Google Translate API, allowing users to search by language, region, or script.<br/>
--- Cookies are used to store all changes for 30 days<br/>
+<b>Storage:</b> Cookies store all changes for 30 days.<br/>

 <b>Technologies used:</b><br/>
 --Javascript<br/>